Not Listening to the Voice of Anorexia

 I’d say, let’s welcome emotions, listen to them, talk about them, the big scary ones and the ones which might seem silly or small.
 Let’s not just pay lip service but really make sure our daughters and sons and friends know that they are loved as they are and don’t have to achieve anything or hold anything together in order to gain love or approval.
 Let’s avoid comparing, measuring, or otherwise judging people, particularly not by how attractive, thin, fat or self controlled they are.
 Let’s make sure that we do what we really like doing and not just what we ’should’ be doing, so we feed all of ourselves, and so there is someone there to answer back to the insidious voice of anorexia.

-One Response to “Not Listening to the Voice of Anorexia”
+2 Comments on “Not Listening to the Voice of Anorexia”